PNNL-Predictive-Phenomics/DancePartner/README.md

 ## Synonym Tables

-Because a specific gene or protein can have multiple synonyms and database identifiers, here we [to do]
+Because a specific gene or protein can have multiple synonyms and database identifiers, here we collapse synonyms and identifiers into groups of cross-referenced synonyms and identifiers.
+These new groups become DancePartnerIDs.